 • If the cheese starts to dry out, you can rehydrate it by soaking it in milk for a few hours before using it.

-• Freshly made cotija cheese can last in the refrigerator for up to two weeks, while aged cotija cheese can last for several months.
+• Freshly made cotija cheese recipes can last in the refrigerator for up to two weeks, while aged cotija cheese can last for several months.

 Additional Tips for Using Cotija Cheese

-• Experiment with different herbs and spices to create unique flavor combinations when making cotija cheese at home.
+• Experiment with different herbs and spices to create unique flavor combinations when making cotija cheese recipes at home.

-• Don’t be afraid to use cotija cheese in non-Mexican dishes, such as on top of roasted vegetables or mixed into a quinoa salad for added protein and flavor.
+• Don’t be afraid to use cotija cheese recipes in non-Mexican dishes, such as on top of roasted vegetables or mixed into a quinoa salad for added protein and flavor.

-• For those who are lactose intolerant, cotija cheese is a great alternative to other cheeses as it has a lower lactose content.
+• For those who are lactose intolerant, cotija cheese recipes is a great alternative to other cheeses as it has a lower lactose content.

-• If you can’t find cotija cheese at your local grocery store, try looking for it at a specialty cheese shop or online.
+• If you can’t find cotija cheese recipes at your local grocery store, try looking for it at a specialty cheese shop or online.

 Acquainting with Cotija Cheese